Joeseff6/SongNSeek/worklog_joy/worklog.md

 ## Wed Mar 24 2021
 - Will work on Handlebars
+- Continued working on Login and Sign in files

 ## Tues Mar 23 2021
 - Continued working on Login and Sign in files